How to Apply a Tourniquet for Blood Draw

 A tourniquet isn’t always necessary when drawing blood.
 However, it does tend to make things a lot easier.
 It helps to distend the veins below wherever the band may be tied.
 This can be especially helpful for patients with hard to find veins.
 If you’re newer to phlebotomy, it can also help to give you confidence in finding the right vein to stick.

 On occasion, a patient will have veins visible enough to stick without the use of a tourniquet.
-But, using one can really add an extra level of assurance in finding a viable vein to use, especially if you’re drawing blood from overweight patients.
+But, using one can add an extra level of assurance in finding a viable vein to use, especially if you’re drawing blood from overweight patients.

 How to Choose the Right Band